 Very frequently, the pagan influence fallacy is committed in connection with other fallacies, most notably the post hoc ergo proper hoc (“After this, therefore because of this”) fallacy—e.g., “Some ancient pagans did or believed something millennia ago, therefore any parallel Christian practices and beliefs must be derived from that source.”
 Frequently, a variant on this fallacy is committed in which, as soon as a parallel with something pagan is noted, it is assumed that the pagan counterpart is the more ancient.
 This variant might be called the similis hoc ergo propter hoc (“Similar to this, therefore because of this”) fallacy.

-When the pagan influence fallacy is encountered, it should be pointed out that it is, in fact, a fallacy.
-To help make this clear to a religious person committing it, it may be helpful to illustrate with cases where the pagan influence fallacy could be committed against his own position (e.g., the practice of circumcision was practiced in the ancient world by a number of peoples—including the Egyptians—but few Jews or Christians would say that its divinely authorized use in Israel was an example of "pagan corruption").
+When the pagan influence fallacy is encountered, to make it clear to a religious person committing it, it may be helpful to illustrate with cases where the pagan influence fallacy could be committed against his own position (e.g., the practice of circumcision was practiced in the ancient world by a number of peoples—including the Egyptians—but few Jews or Christians would say that its divinely authorized use in Israel was an example of “pagan corruption”).

 To help a secular person see the fallacy involved, one might point to a parallel case of the genetic fallacy involving those of his perspective (e.g., “Nobody should accept this particular scientific theory because it was developed by an atheist”).

-Whenever one encounters a proposed example of pagan influence, one should demand that its existence be properly documented, not just asserted.
-The danger of accepting an inaccurate claim is too great.
-The amount of misinformation in this area is great enough that it is advisable never to accept a reported parallel as true unless it can be demonstrated from primary source documents or through reliable, scholarly secondary sources.
+Whenever one encounters a proposed example of pagan influence, one should demand that its existence be properly documented from primary sources or through reliable, scholarly secondary sources.
 After receiving documentation supporting the claim of a pagan parallel, one should ask a number of questions:

 The fact is that, in every culture, there are mothers who hold their children!
 Sometimes this gets represented in art, including religious art, and it especially is used when a work of art is being done to show the motherhood of an individual.
 Mother-with child-images do not need to be explained by a theory of diffusion from a common, pagan religious source (such as Hislop’s suggestion that such images stem from representations of Semiramis holding Tammuz).
 One need look no further than the fact that mothers holding children is a universal feature of human experience and a convenient way for artists to represent motherhood.